jenkinsci/bom/RELEASING.md

 See notification to author: https://github.com/jenkinsci/github-branch-source-plugin/pull/822#issuecomment-3238052920
 ```

-3. Trigger Dependabot
+3. Trigger Renovate

-Comment `@dependabot rebase` on the reverted PR to trigger Dependabot to reprocess the change.
+Click the `If you want to rebase/retry this PR, check this box`on the reverted PR to trigger Renovate to reprocess the change.

 4. Disable Automerge